ssfsx17/sky-islands/readable.md

 total of 10 times that you roll the dice.
 This will result in excesses or deficits that you must deal with the consequences of.

+Inhabitants:

-Inhabitants - Animals - divide in half, round down - People - divide in half, round down
+  - Animals - divide in half, round down
+  - People - divide in half, round down

+Systems:

+  - Automation
+  - Food System
+  - Fortifications
-Systems - Automation - Food System - Fortifications - Island Health -
+  - Island Health
+  - Knowledge Permanency
+  - Materials System
+  - Shelter
-Knowledge Permanency - Materials System - Shelter - Water System
+  - Water System

 ### Island Government

-The best island governments have traits such as: - Inclusion of the Island’s voice as being equal to or greater than the voices of those who live on it. - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other. - Caring for those who are unable to work, ensuring they have water, food, shelter, and companionship. - Positive recognition and celebration of special mental traits. - Positive recognition and celebration of gender transition, for anyone who discovers that they need such transformation to become their true selves. - Recallable politicians, who will surely be recalled or even punished if they do something other than what they say.
+The best island governments have traits such as:

+  - Inclusion of the Island’s voice as being equal to or greater than the voices of those who live on it.
+  - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other.
+  - Caring for those who are unable to work, ensuring they have water, food, shelter, and companionship.
+  - Positive recognition and celebration of special mental traits.
+  - Positive recognition and celebration of gender transition, for anyone who discovers that they need such transformation to become their true selves.
+  - Recallable politicians, who will surely be recalled or even punished if they do something other than what they say.
 Better yet would be a system of recallable delegates who are sent to councils for the purpose of sharing information and connecting people together, and have no power to compel anyone else to do anything.

 Island governments that do not have such traits are likely to be making evil deals with the Empire, or may even be occupied by the Empire, with